jbla484/User-Experience-Design-C856/README.md

 ## Evaluator Comments:

 "The submission adequately explains how the actionable feedback will be implemented into the website design and how the implementation will improve the design.
 A list of five appropriate usability tasks is evident."
+"The UX design Task 2 submission provides components like a working prototype with usability tasks, peer video reviews, and feedback analysis with actionable tagging."